Course is closed and no longer accepting applications

 - Explore the dynamics involved in working in interdisciplinary teams

 - Explore connections between design thinking and your discipline

-- Learn through iterative cycles of inspiration, action, and reflection
+- Learn by iterative cycles of inspiration, action, and reflection

 This week-long immersive workshop will take students on an experiential exploration of design thinking, a methodology for human-centered and creative problem solving that will prepare them to lead innovation in teams at Stanford and in their careers.

 Overall, the experience will be a springboard for the students’ exploration of how creative individuals and interdisciplinary teams can drive a culture of innovation in diverse contexts, both inside and outside of academia.